Est. 2026 — A weekly paper for the hunt

 One paper a week.
 Wednesday at 7am.
 That's it.
 No drip campaigns.
 No "last chance" emails.
 No "we noticed you haven't opened."
 One email, then we go away.

-What's The Morgue?
+What's The Tally?

 One recurring column.
 One artifact from that week's sales, one photo, one line.
 A Rolodex full of names in pencil.
 An unopened VCR, still in the box from 1994.
 A labeled drawer of somebody's system.
 If you've ever been to an estate sale you know why this column is here.